ptgott/one-newsletter/ROADMAP.md

 1. Provide an opt out option for users, to prevent mis-sent email issues!
 This probably means exposing an HTTP API.

 1. Consider providing an option to update user configs via HTTP endpoint.

-1. Add more documentation:

-   - Add an example config YAML
-   - Document all configuration options in the README
-   - Update the README to describe the architecture of the application (what each package does and how they work together).
-   - Make sure there's an adequate `doc.go` for every package.

 1. Come up with a release process (i.e., to make it easier for people to use this without building from source).
 Change the module name to `www.github.com/ptgott/divnews`, including in all imports.
 Currently it's set to `divnews`.